 What is an Applicant Tracking System (ATS)?
-A Guide to It All

-So, why bother with an Applicant Tracking System (ATS)?
+So, why bother with an applicant tracking system (ATS)?
 Well, nowadays, hiring is a top priority for many businesses.
 In the wake of the pandemic disrupting Employment Statistics over the past three years and the Great Resignation, recruitment and hiring are now at the forefront of most agendas.
 And, of course, younger generations entering the workforce are reshaping candidate expectations from businesses.

 Today, top-notch employees look for more from the companies they dedicate their efforts to.
 The expansive talent pool wants organizations that prioritize diversity and inclusivity, as well as those with a forward-looking approach to technology.
 So, it’s important for businesses to understand that, right now, skilled candidates have a world of options available to them.